Overview of the dVRK Community

 Eligibility and Conditions:

-Grantees agree to keep donated hardware at the awarded institution, unless authorized in writing by the Foundation to move the hardware to a new institution.
+- Grantees agree to keep donated hardware at the awarded institution unless authorized in writing to move the hardware to a new institution.

-The research team should possess hardware and software engineering capabilities and resources to build and maintain a complex research platform.
+- The research team should possess hardware and software engineering capabilities, as well as resources to build and maintain a complex research platform.

-Teams with a demonstrated track record of leveraging and contributing to shared resources and open-source communities are prioritized.
+- The program prioritizes teams with a demonstrated track record of leveraging and contributing to shared resources and open-source communities.